NWACus/avy/CONTRIBUTING.md

 ## Local Secrets

+For development with Expo Go, you should be able to run the app with an empty `.env` file in the root of the repository.

-For development, you will need a number of environment variables set to secret values.
-The canonical approach is to store them in a `.env` file at the root of the repository.
-Make sure to provide the following values:
+If working outside of Expo Go, you will need a number of environment variables set to secret values.
+You would populate them in a `.env` file at the root of the repository.
+Make sure to include the following values:

 - `ANDROID_GOOGLE_MAPS_API_KEY`
 - `IOS_GOOGLE_MAPS_API_KEY`